-This course continues the foundation introduced in WELD102W by introducing the Shielded Metal Arc Welding (SMAW) processes fundamental to all welding applications: power sources, electrode identification, joint design, preparation and fit-up, and oxy-fuel cutting according to American Welding Society (AWS) Standards.
+This course provides the fundamental theory associated with the Shielded Metal Arc Welding (SMAW) process.
+Subjects covered include: power sources, electrode identification, joint design, preparation and fit-up, and oxy-fuel cutting as outlined in American Welding Society (AWS) Codes and Standards.

-WELD104W SMAW Lab
+WELD104W SMAW Lab (3 Credits)

-This course provides hands-on instruction in the application of the theories introduced in WELD102W and BWLD103.
-Students will apply their skill in laying multiple beads in four welding positions.
-This course prepares the student for weld certification and advanced arc welding classes according to American Welding Society (AWS) Standards.
+This course provides hands-on instruction in the application of the theories introduced in WELD103W.
+Students will apply their skill in laying multiple beads in numerous joint configurations in all four welding positions.
+This course prepares the student for advanced arc welding and American Welding Society certification courses.

-WELD106W Blueprint Reading I
+WELD106W Blueprint Reading I (2 Credits)